Skip to content Skip to sidebar Skip to footer

 FAQs

-Is March a good time for a Jim Corbett safari?
+Is April–June a good time for a Jim Corbett safari?

 Yes.
-March offers comfortable temperatures and increased wildlife activity as animals gather around water sources.
+April–June is peak safari season in Corbett.
+Rising heat concentrates animals at waterholes, making sightings more reliable than any other period.
+The urgency is real: core zones like Dhikala and Bijrani close for monsoon by June 30. as animals gather around water sources.
 The combination of dry forest trails and breeding season also improves birdwatching and photography opportunities.

-Which zone is best for tiger sightings in March?
+Which zone is best for tiger sightings in April–June?

 Dhikala and Bijrani are widely considered the best zones for tiger sightings in March due to their grasslands, river systems, and established wildlife corridors.

-What is the weather like in Jim Corbett in March?
+What is the weather like in Jim Corbett in April–June?

 How far is Jim Corbett from Delhi NCR?